himanu/System-Design-Patterns/Creational/FDP/README.md

 ## Example Code
 The example code is for a Pizza factory.
-It has a Pizza interface and classes for Onion Pizza and Paneer Pizza.
+It has a `Pizza` interface and classes for `OnionPizza` and `PaneerPizza`.
-PizzaFactory is the interface to create a Pizza object.
+`PizzaFactory` is the interface to create a Pizza object.
-The ConcretePizzaFactory class is responsible for creating a Pizza object.
-It can create OnionPizza or PaneerPizza.
+The `ConcretePizzaFactory` class is responsible for creating a Pizza object.
+It can create `OnionPizza` or `PaneerPizza` depending on the implementation of the `createPizza` method.